demisto/content/Packs/SophosXGFirewall/Integrations/README.md

-On-premise firewall by Sophos
+On-Premise firewall by Sophos enables you to manage your firewall, respond to threats, and monitor what’s happening on your network.
 This integration was integrated and tested with version xx of sophos_firewall
-## Configure sophos_firewall on Cortex XSOAR
+## Configure Sophos Firewall on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for sophos_firewall.